Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

 Birria is a traditional Mexican dish that originates from the state of Jalisco, although it has different variations across other regions of Mexico.

-It’s primarily a spicy stew made from goat meat or beef, which is marinated in a rich sauce made from a variety of chilies, spices, and herbs.
-The meat is then slow-cooked until it becomes incredibly tender and flavorful.
+It’s primarily a spicy stew made from goat meat or beef, which is marinated in a sauce made from a variety of chilies, spices, and herbs.
+The meat is then slow-cooked until it becomes super tender and flavorful.

 Birria is often served during festive occasions and is a popular choice for celebrations like weddings and birthdays.
 It’s also a staple in many Mexican restaurants and food stalls.